DavidWells/davidwells.io-v1/content/blog/2019-07-16-serverless-function-auth-strategies.md

 ### 1. Inline auth checking

-Inlined function authentication happens inside your function code
+Inlined function authentication happens inside your function code.

 We do a check on the auth headers or the body of the request to verify the user is okay to access the function.